Using the SSL Add-in

 SSL is an acronym for Secure Sockets Layer, an encryption technology that was created by Netscape.
 SSL creates an encrypted connection between your web server and your visitors’ web browser allowing for private information to be transmitted without the problems of eavesdropping, data tampering, or message forgery.

 Cloud 66 provides two types of SSL, one is the standard one and the other is the Let’s Encrypt one.

 Standard SSL Certificate

-You can easily add a SSL certificate to your stack from the add-in page.
+You can easily add a SSL certificate to your application from the add-in page.
 Apart from the certificate key and SSL certificate, you can also provide an intermediate certificate and allowed server names (with wildcards accepted).